Screenwriting

 _______________________________________________________________________________

-THE APARTMENT BY ALEXIS KARL & JUSTIN DECARLO
+( working title ) THE APARTMENT / ANTON BY ALEXIS KARL & JUSTIN DECARLO

 The follwing scene is a dream Arman has just before mushrooms sprout in front of his door ( these eventually turn into a circle of trees.)
 Arman is the victim here,helpless in his situation- which drastically changes in a later dream sequence where he becomes the agressor, embracing his more violent, animal nature.